Aske Skovmand Bosselmann

 As an associate professor at University of Copenhagen, Dept. of Food & Ressource Economics, I am currently involved in research projects regarding the socio-economics of smallscale farming, agricultural value chains, climate smart ag systems and digital agriculture in the following projects: Breedcafs (EU H2020), Climcocoa (FFU - DANIDA) and WeFoCoS (Nordic Climate Facility).
-Besides my research, I teach the MSc course Agricultural Value Chains in Developing Countries and and in Illycaffè's Master of Coffee program, supervise a number of MSc and PhD students, who carry out field work in Latin America, Asia and Africa, and do commissioned work for the Danish Ministry of Environment and Food regarding soy imports, sustainability, standards and certification in the food sector.
+Besides my research, I teach the MSc course Agricultural Value Chains in Developing Countries, the DFC Fellowship scholarship course Value Chains &Food Quality, and in illycaffè's Master of Coffee program, supervise a number of MSc and PhD students, who carry out field work in Latin America, Asia and Africa, and do commissioned work for the Danish Ministry of Environment and Food regarding soy imports, sustainability, standards and certification in the food sector.

 Short background: I have a PhD (2012) in natural resource economics, policy and management from UCPH in collaboration with CATIE, regarding 'Land use change and payments for environmental services among small scale farmers".
 I hold a BSc in Forestry and a MSc degree in Agricultural Development with a tropical forestry profile, both from UCPH.
 My master thesis dealt with the influence of shade trees on coffee quality and was based on field work carried out in the southern part of Colombia.
 Since then all issues related to coffee have become part of my interests.